-A clean workplace is necessary for a safe work environment - accidents and injuries are avoided and productivity is improved where good housekeeping is a daily occurrence.
+A clean workplace is necessary for a safe work environment - accidents and injuries are avoided, and productivity is improved where good housekeeping is a daily occurrence.
 Such procedures will help promote the best use of limited space, keep material storage to a minimum, decrease energy costs, and minimize property damage.

-If the following procedures are adhered to, housekeeping should not be a hazard that students, guests, faculty, and staff are exposed to:
+If the following procedures are adhered to, housekeeping should not be a hazard that students, faculty, staff, and visitors are exposed to: